 The courses are NOT open entry/open exit or Independent Study.
 Instructors establish due dates for assignments and examinations.
 Within those time frames, however, students work at their own pace, with no specific times to be online.
 Online classes generally have the same maximum enrollments as traditional sections, and when a class is full, only the instructor can give students permission to enroll.
 NOTE: Both PPCC Online and CCC Online use the same software, but they are accessed at different sites.
 Check out the details below.

-If you decide to take online classes, get started right by registering in the "Welcome to Desire2Learn" practice class and watching the video.
+If you decide to take online classes, get started right by registering in the "ppccConnect (D2L/Desire2Learn) Student Orientation" practice class.
 Click on Orientations for details and instructions.